9 Things That Happen to Your Body When You Get a Full 8 Glasses of Water

 You’ll get better at kicking a cold

 Another one of the benefits of drinking water is that it can help you heal faster.
 There’s a reason your doctor tells you to drink more fluids when you’re coming down with something.
 Your body has to ramp up to launch an attack against the germs when you’re sick, which means your cells need more calories and fluids to keep up with the demands.
 For instance, you’re losing fluids when your nose starts to run in your body’s attempt to flush out pathogens.
 “Because you need that strong function to fight off sickness, you need hydration then too,” says Bruning.
-Here’s exactly what to eat when you have a cold.
+Try drinking warm water for an added boost of health benefits.

 You might get fewer headaches